rajashekar/lc/README.md

 **⚠️ Note**: Starting with recent versions, `lc` uses a stricter policy for displaying model capability icons (🔧 tools, 👁 vision, 🧠 reasoning, etc.).
 Icons are now only shown when capabilities are explicitly provided by the provider's API response.
 Previously, some icons were displayed based on assumptions derived from model names or patterns.

+### Troubleshooting

+If you notice that responses are slower than expected or formatted differently, please check your network proxy settings.
+Some proxies may re-compress responses, causing delays or unexpected behavior.
+Disable such features if streaming output is required in real-time.

 **Impact**: You may notice that some capability icons you previously saw have disappeared.
 This doesn't mean the models have lost these capabilities - it simply means the provider's API doesn't explicitly advertise them.
 The actual model capabilities remain unchanged.

 ## Documentation